General Release Notes for Adobe Experience Manager 6.5

 Experience Manager Livefyre

 You can integrate Livefyre with your AEM 6.5 instance.
-Information on how to integrate Livefyre with AEM is located here:
+See how to integrate Livefyre with AEM .

 Adobe is using a customer focused development model that allows customers to contribute to all stages of the development process, during specification, development and testing.
 Our thanks goes to all contributing customers and partners in this process.

 Adobe has the procedures and processes in place to enable collection, prioritization, and tracking of customer focused bug resolution and enhancement request development.
-The Adobe Marketing Cloud Support Portal is integrated with the Adobe Enhancement & Defect Tracking System.
+The Adobe Marketing Cloud Support Portal is integrated with the Adobe Enhancement and Defect Tracking System.
 Customer questions are identified and resolved with Customer Care where possible.
 When escalated to R&D, all customer information is captured, and used for prioritization and reporting purposes.
-Priority is given in development to paid support and warrantee issues and paid customer enhancements.
+Priority is given in development to paid support, warrantee issues, and customer-paid enhancements.

 This process of prioritization has yielded more than 750 customer focused changes fixed in AEM 6.5.